entisys360/git-template/docs/README.md

 # Documentation Directory
 > Documentation scoped to this repository or project

-Directory to hold standard files common to all repositories as well as misc .md files documenting your project in this directory.
+This directory holds standard files common to all repositories as well as misc markdown [.md](https://www.markdownguide.org/cheat-sheet/) files documenting your project.

+## Files

 README.md - Most directories (especially those in root) require a README file like this one.